gvwilson/thirdbit/src/fiction/cloudherd/index.md

 it was far more elaborate than their reduced numbers required.
 There had only been one tiger in the royal army, and he had only had one boy.
-If they were in Stale Remainders, that just might change everything.*
+If they were in Stale Leftovers, that just might change everything.*

 </section>